Batch processing

 Example

-A bank may use batch processing to update its customers' account balances at the end of each business day.
-Throughout the day, the bank collects and stores data on transactions, such as deposits, withdrawals, and transfers.
-Then, during a designated batch window, the bank processes all the transactions simultaneously, updating the account balances accordingly.
-By processing transactions in batches, the bank can manage its computing resources more efficiently, minimize the risk of errors, and provide customers with accurate and up-to-date account information.
+A bank may use batch processing to update customer account balances at the end of each business day.
+During the day, the bank collects transaction data such as deposits, withdrawals, and transfers.
+Then, in a scheduled batch window, it processes all transactions together and updates the balances.
+This approach helps the bank manage computing resources efficiently, reduce errors, and keep account information accurate and current.